ColinRosati/ColinRosati/README.md

 ### Caio 👋
 - 🔭 I’m currently working at Finiata workind as a Frontend Dev.
 Building React Typescript features
-- 🌱 I’m currently learning Ruby on Rails and beging to take on Backend
+- 🌱 I’m starting to lear Ruby on Rails and take on Backend work
 - 📫 Reach me at [rosati.space](https://rosati.space/)
 - ⚡ Fun fact: I believe humans will replace meat with synthetic meat almost entirely by mid 2030's.
 Try to convince me otherwise